I Need Services

 - Dispute Resolution: Individual Disputes with the SCDDO (A-04)

-The SCDDO Funding Committee may have resources available to assist with meeting your needs.
+SCDDO Funding Committee may have resources available to assist with meeting your needs.
 Please contact your Targeted Case Manager to ask about applying for funding.
-If you do not have a Targeted Case Manager and need assistance please contact the SCDDO Service Access department at 316-660-7630.
+If you do not have a Targeted Case Manager and need assistance, please contact SCDDO Service Access department at 316-660-7630.

 Due to budget constraints, there is a waiting list for disability services in Kansas.
 Despite this wait, there is a benefit to applying for services that are anticipated to be needed within the next three years.
 Establishing placement on the waiting list communicates the need and assists in the future planning for those services.
 In addition, all ID/DD services may be privately paid for by the consumer.